Will I need to register my trip into the EU in the Entry/Exit system (EES) and need an electronic entry Visa waiver (ETIAS) for a trip into the EU?

 • answer the Schengen Border Code questions

-• If you enter the Schengen area through the Port of Dover, Eurotunnel at Folkestone or St Pancras International, this information will be taken at the border, before you leave the UK.
-You may also need to provide either your fingerprint or photo when you leave the Schengen area.
+• If you enter the Schengen area through the Port of Dover, Eurotunnel at Folkestone or St Pancras International, this information will be taken at the French border post in the UK, before boarding your ferry or train.

-EES may take each passenger a few extra minutes to complete so be prepared to wait longer than usual at the border once the system starts.
+EES may take each passenger a few extra minutes to complete so be prepared to wait longer than usual at the border.

 *travellers with UK-issued passports – EU visa and entry requirements may differ for travellers for travellers with passports issued by other countries and it is the travellers responsibility to ensure that all necessary permissions and/ or visas are in place before travel.